CPDN-git/CPDN_control_code/README.md

 Note, [9] is only used in standalone mode.

-The current version of OpenIFS this supports is: oifs43r3.
+Currently supports version 43r3 of OpenIFS and it's model variants.

 The OpenIFS code is compiled separately and is installed alongside the OpenIFS controller in BOINC.
 To upgrade the controller code in the future to later versions of OpenIFS consideration will need to be made whether there are any changes to the command line parameters the compiled version of